Special Note#

 systemctl enable iwd

-Option 3: Native Solution (Click to expand)
+Option C: Native Solution (Click to expand)

-OpenRC Network Service:
+OpenRC Network Scripts:

 Reference: OpenRC · OpenRC: Network Management